Nagasaki45/MA/singer_notes.md

 Esther Singer (English grammatical editor) comments
 ===================================================

-1. I still think that the hypotheses mentioned in Experiments 1 and 2 should appear at the end of the introduction in a separate section.
+1. I still think that the hypotheses mentioned in Experiments 1 and 2 should appear at the end of the introduction in a separate section. *Addressed by moving hypotheses from Experiment 1 introduction to the Introduction section*

 1. I also think that the hypotheses should have some explicit theoretical grounding and not just somehow refer vaguely to the literature review. *Nori and myself agreed to ignore this*.